TyWal456/security-login-lab/README.md

 With threshold 5, the bundled dataset produces no alerts.
 To reproduce the screenshot's illustrative five-failure scenario, add two distinct failure events within four minutes, followed by success within two minutes.
 This project implements login analysis, not the screenshot's asset inventory or vulnerability management panels.

 Default input/output locations are relative to the script.
 Explicit relative paths are relative to the command prompt's current folder.
 Successful runs replace output files in the selected output folder.
-Use a different `--output` folder to preserve separate experiments.
+I used a different `--output` folder to preserve separate experiments.

-## Test and record evidence
+## Tested and recorded evidence

 Run from the project folder: